3 Days That Will Change Your Life

 Want to witness the creation of some kick ass sketches and typography?
 Or, want to make cool stuff while checking out what everyone else has been working on?
 Or, want to just tour the city and the amazing studios we have in Cleveland?
 Or, want to put your portfolio in the hands of top firms from around the country?
 We got you covered.

-Bryan, Heather, and Bill sit down with speakers, attendees, and vendors throughout the event.
+Bryan and Heather sit down with speakers, attendees, and vendors throughout the event.

 Get honest feedback on your design, illustration, and motion graphics portfolios by top firms.
 Including: William Beachy from Go Media, Stacey Cooper from Barkley, Stephanie Burris and Eric Holman from Marcus Thomas, Jon Stahl from LeanDog, Jacinda Walker from AIGA Diversity & Inclusion Task Force